ForstaLabs/librelay-python/README.md

 --------
 Librelay needs a backing store for holding crypto material.
 The default storage backing is `fs` which will store files in your local file-system under `~/.librelay/storage`.
-Redis is also supported by setting `RELAY_STORAGE_BACKING=redis` in your env or calling `librelay.storage.setBacking('redis')`.
-To support multiple instances of librelay on a single backing store use `librelay.storage.setLabel('<something-unique>')` to shard your storage into a unique namespace.

-You'll need to ensure your backing store is running properly with a call to (async) `librelay.storage.initialize()`, and if possible you should tear it down before quitting, with (async) `librelay.storage.shutdown()`.
+To support multiple instances of librelay on a single computer use `librelay.storage.setLabel('<something-unique>')` to shard your storage into a unique namespace.

 Provisioning